JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 sortLst = lst: (lib.lists.sortOn (x: x) lst);
 ```

-so in my case i use the identity function `(x: x)` since i dont need to transform the numbers to sort.
+so in my case i use the identity function `(x: x)` since i don't need to transform the numbers to sort.

 Now to actually compute the difference I have one last small hurdle.
 There doesnt seem to be an absolute value func in the std lib...
 So i made my own